Mental Health Services

 Image for Criminal procedure: Safer Communities Through Opportunities Act.

-Establishes a new pretrial diversion program allowing courts to divert eligible felony cases into rehabilitation services.
-Excludes violent crimes, domestic violence, and firearm-related offenses from diversion eligibility.
-Requires quarterly progress monitoring and allows up to 24 months for program completion.
-Mandates dismissal of charges upon successful completion and sealing of arrest records.
+Establishes a new pretrial diversion program allowing courts to divert eligible felony cases into treatment programs.
+Requires treatment agencies to report defendant progress every three months to ensure compliance.
+Excludes serious violent crimes, domestic violence, and firearm offenses from diversion eligibility.
+Mandates dismissal of charges upon successful completion of the 24-month maximum diversion period.

 Image for Mental health services: assisted outpatient treatment.